uutils/coreutils/src/uu/basenc/BENCHMARKING.md

 hyperfine currently does not measure maximum memory usage.
 Memory usage can be benchmarked using [poop][2], or [toybox][3]'s "time" subcommand (both are Linux only).

-Next, build the `basenc` binary using the release profile:
+Build the `basenc` binary using the release profile:

 ```Shell
 cargo build --package uu_basenc --profile release